allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 ByteBuffer.allocateDirect(1000000000)
 ```

-The chart below shows heap memory profile comparison for the both programs (on-heap on the left vs. off-heap on the right):
+The chart below shows heap memory profile comparison for both programs (on-heap on the left vs. off-heap on the right):

 ![on-heap vs off-heap](/img/articles/2022-06-01-gc-hands-off-my-data/compare.png)